Kim Hu-ran

-Life
+Biography

-Also known as Hyeongdeok, the poet was born in Seoul on December 26, 1934.
+Kim was born in Seoul on December 26, 1934.
 Her professional career has been in journalism; she served as a reporter then as editorial writer for various major newspapers.
-She left her studies at the Department of Home Economics at Seoul National University to hold posts as a reporter for The Hankook Ilbo, The Seoul Shinmun, and the cultural section of The Kyunghyang Shinmun.
+She left her studies at the Department of Home Economics at Seoul National University to hold posts as a reporter for Hankook Ilbo, Seoul Shinmun, and the cultural section of Kyunghyang Shinmun.
 For a time she was head of the Korean Women's Development Institute and she is at present Vice-President of the Korean Center of International P.E.N.

 In 1954, she received an award in the National College Students' Literary Arts Concours, held by The Kyunghyang Shinmun and the Anti-Communism Alliance.
 Her literary career was officially launched when her poems "Songs for Today" (Oneureul wihan norae) and "Snail" (Dalpaengi) were recommended for publication in Contemporary Literature (Hyeondae munhak) in 1960.

 Work

 In her poetry, Kim Hu-ran attempts to create a world of perfect equilibrium and absolute beauty through the practice of self-discipline and control.
 This great artistic endeavor coincides with the poet's approach towards life seen in "On The Tree" (Namueseo), in which the poet cultivates mind and soul in order to attain wisdom and maturity.
 Her poems analyze the conflicts and contradictions of life with a modernist sensibility and capture the beauty and complexities of nature.
 Her early poems "Trees on the Riverside" (Ganggae seon namu), "Echoing in the Sea" (Badae mearijineun) and " In Front of the Pagoda" (Dabotab apeseo) aptly portray the many trials and tribulations inherent in life.